marine-predators-group/cams-nb/drafts/2019-08-21-Data-Wrangling---Create-a-CpG-GFF-from-Pgenerosa_v074-using-EMBOSS-fuzznuc-on-Swoose.md

 - f7176f7dfe5e964aa1111cb7013a9f37

 This file was also added our [Genomic Resources Wiki](https://github.com/RobertsLab/resources/wiki/Genomic-Resources) (GitHub).
+The file was renamed to:

+- Pgenerosa_v074.CpG.gff